AbigailMcP/each_with_index/README.md

 ```

-###Comparison with `each.with_index`
+###Comparison with each.with_index

 - `each_with_index` came first, `with_index` then followed

-- `with_index` is a chainable method which was introduced to allow wider usage with different enumerators

-- `with_index` also allows you to pass an optional parameter to offset the starting index:
+- `with_index` allows you to pass an optional parameter to offset the starting index:

 ```
 pets.each.with_index(1) {|pet, index| puts "#{pet} is my number #{index} homie"}